Organized crime in London, Ontario: The 2002 London Motorcycle Show

 In February, 2002, the expo was on a Saturday and was open to the public.
 Around mid-afternoon, 120 Outlaws and Bandidos arrived at the Western Fair district in London.
 On the other side were 110 Hells Angels and their support club, the Jackals.
 Some of the Outlaws arriving wore body armour.
 Some brandished large knives on their belts.
 The Bandidos, who had traveled up the Highway 401 from the US city of Detroit, arrived in a large group.
 They made a public display of respect for the Outlaws, then positioned themselves with their allies.
 The Bandidos and the Outlaws found themselves surrounded on three sides by Hells Angels.
 Surprised spectators fled to safe distances.
-Before hostilities could begin, a team of over 40 police officers dawning full riot gear from the London Police Service intervened and physically separated the two groups, demanding that the Bandidos, especially members of international status to depart.
+Before hostilities could begin, a team of over 40 police officers donning full riot gear from the London Police Service intervened and physically separated the two groups, demanding that the Bandidos, especially members of international status to depart.
 Police Chief Murray Faulkner said:

 If the police weren't there, we were in for trouble.
 Big-time.
 I was guessing a multiple shooting or stabbing.

 Either way, the Western Fair committee barred the Hells Angels who organized the event from future use of the venue.
 London's then-mayor Anne Marie De Cicco was successful in her attempts to ban the London Motorcycle Show from the city as long as was directed by the Hells Angels.
 De Cicco banned Pooler's group, 2-4 the Show Productions, from the London Fairgrounds permanently.